 - Log in to your Analytics Developer Edition org.

 - Open Analytics.
 In Lightning Experience, from the App Launcher ( ), find and select Analytics Studio.

 - Select Create | Dashboard.

 - Under Blank Dashboard, click Create Blank Dashboard.
-Tip Although you won’t do it for this exercise, you can click Create Dashboard from Template to create a dashboard based on a template.
-You can apply a template only while you create a dashboard—you can’t apply one to an existing dashboard.
+Select Create Dashboard from Template to create a dashboard based on a template.
+You can apply a template only while creating a dashboard—it can’t be applied to an existing dashboard.

 - To add a title to the dashboard, drag a text widget from the widget toolbar to the top left corner of the dashboard canvas.

 - To change the default text, enter “Sales Performance” in the Text widget property.
 To display a widget’s properties, select the widget while editing the dashboard.

 - Drag the right handle of the text widget to increase the width to 12 cells.
 The text widget now spans 12 cells wide by 1 cell tall.
 Center the text in widget.